Dr Charlotte Tupman

-I welcome enquiries from students who would like to work on digital humanities, digital history, digital classics, or epigraphy.
+I am currently supervising two PhD students, and welcome enquiries from students who would like to work on digital humanities, digital classics, or epigraphy.
 If you are thinking of pursuing any of these areas please feel free to contact me to discuss this further.

 External impact and engagement

 I'm always keen to bring Digital Classics, Digital History and Epigraphy to non-specialist audiences.
 I have run several Practical Epigraphy Workshops, which are open to the public as well as students and other interested parties, as part of my role as a steering committee member of the British Epigraphy Society, a charity which exists to advance education in the study of inscriptions, texts, and historical documents.

 My recent public talks include a National Maritime Museum & Royal Observatory Greenwich event, Transit to Hawai'i: behind the scenes with digital history and astronomy, which marked the launch of a new digital archive relating to the 1874 British expedition to Hawai'i to observe the Transit of Venus.